Community Conflict Resolution Unit

 - Communities and individuals within communities may seek other services or legal remedies at the same time as they request, accept, or participate in CCRU services.

-Services can be requested by completing the Request for Service Form and emailing the Request for Service Form to CCRU@calcivilrights.ca.gov or by mailing the Request for Service Form to:
+You may also request CCRU services by filling out a Request for Service form, available below, and emailing it to CCRU@calcivilrights.ca.gov or by mailing the Request for Service Form to:

 Civil Rights Department